vivek-225/HR-Dashboard/README.md

 # HR-Dashboard

-The insight of the HR Dashboard:
+The insight from the HR Dashboard:

 •	Total Employees: 1,470